eProsima/Shapes-Demo-Docs/docs/time_based_filter.rst

 Time Based Filter
 ================

-The time based filter can be used to specify the minimum amount of time (in milliseconds) that the Subscriber wants between updates.
+When you deploy a Subscriber in Fast RTPS, you can select a time based filter.
+You restrict the number of data updates in the Subscriber with this filter.
+You specify the minimum separation time (in milliseconds) between updates.
+Any data arriving during this interval will be discarded.

-In this test, we are going to create two Publishers and two Subscribers, one with time based checked with 2000ms.
+In this test, we are going to create two Publishers and two Subscribers, one with time based filter of 2000ms.
+You will see that one updates its position continuously, but the other jumps every two seconds.

+**Step-by-Step**

 First, you have to launch two instances and create a Publisher in each of them: